epfl-ada/ada-2024-project-laambada/index.md

 ## Embedding Space From Rdkit

 Well, let's go all-in and look for every available piece of information regarding the chemistry of our candidates!
 Proud of our partnership with RDKit, an undercover chemical detective agency, we chemically profiled the candidates using all Descriptors provided by RDKit.
 Of course, nobody would want to go through such extensive profiling for the many candidates in our catalogues – kinases have better things to do – that's why we propose a conveniently rendered summary obtained through dimensionality reduction techniques, so that our clients could quickly skim through the pages of available ligands and skip a heartbeat when seeing _the one_.
+The UMAP plots below show the embedding space of the ligands based on their RDKit descriptors and colored by their binding metrics in order to see if ligand groups can be clustered by their descriptors and if these clusters are related to the binding metrics.

 <div >
   <img src="assets/plots/umap_pIC_RDKIT_descriptors.png"  >